The Thing by Alan Dean Foster. Originally published by Bantam Books, June 1982. Approx. 250 pages.

 I was going to gripe a bit about how lead character R.J.
 MacReady gets the thinnest characterization of all.
 He's fairly withdrawn, as in the movie.
 The best scenes in the book show hints at some mental trauma carried over from a stint in Vietnam.
 I was going to say how a little exposition would have enriched the depiction, but then I remembered - in the 80's, we all knew someone who had been messed up by the events in 'Nam.
 Usually, it was enough of an explanation just to say that someone had "seen some shit over there", and that was sufficient.
 Taking that into consideration, it remedies any complaints about the characterization.

-My remaining complaint is the Childs is not the formidable figure that he is in the movie.
+My remaining complaint is that Childs is not the formidable figure that he is in the movie.
 Well, a lot of that has to do with the irrefutable coolness of Keith David, but a major part of the climax of the story is the "chess match" between MacReady and Childs.
 If they can't be seen as equals, it's all for naught.

 Other than that, there are slight differences, but you can attach the faces from the movie, and it'll help a bit.
 Palmer is presented in the book as a more youthful grease monkey than the burned out stoner in the film, and the Clark we get makes you really appreciate all that Richard Masur put into his role.